GeorgeCiesinski/text-script/README.md

 ### Manually creating textblocks

 At this time, Text-Script does not have a GUI and textblocks must be created manually.
-Although support for ANSI and other encodings is planned, Text-Script only supports Unicode (UTF-16 & UTF-8) text files at this time.
-Using other encodings may work, but has caused the program to crash for some users.

 I recommend either using notepad, or another application that allows you to specify encoding when saving the file.
 Below are the instructions to create the textblock using notepad: